 As an employment law firm in South Carolina with years of experience, our attorneys routinely advise clients on the constantly changing requirements for compliance with commercial driver’s license regulations.
 The Federal Motor Carrier Safety Administration (FMCSA), part of the US Department of Transportation, is continuously creating new policies and rules in an attempt to make the roads safer.
 In 2012, the FMCSA established a database to maintain records of CDL (commercial driver’s license) holders’ violations of the agency’s drug and alcohol testing program for drivers.
-The rule requires results be reported to the database and that employers and CDL issuing agencies check the database routinely for violations.
+The rule requires results to be reported to the database and that employers and CDL issuing agencies check the database routinely for violations.

 What is the CDL Drug and Alcohol Clearinghouse?

 On December 5, 2016, the FMCSA detailed the requirements for a Commercial Driver’s License Drug and Alcohol Clearinghouse.
 The clearinghouse will be a central database containing the drug and alcohol testing records of CDL holders.
 The database aims to improve safety on the roads by identifying regulated drivers who committed drug and alcohol violations that disqualify them from operating a commercial motor vehicle (CMV).
-The final rule took effect January 4, 2017; employers will need to begin complying with the rule on January 4, 2020.
+The final rule took effect on January 4, 2017; employers will need to begin complying with the rule on January 4, 2020.

 When employers check the clearinghouse for a current or prospective driver, the information held in the database will alert them of drivers who committed a drug or alcohol violation while driving for another employer, or who try to find work elsewhere.
 This way, the employer can prevent ineligible drivers from performing safety-sensitive tasks until they complete the return-to-duty process.
 The clearinghouse attempts to resolve the problem of drivers hiding their drug and alcohol violations by moving from job to job or location to location.
 Drug and alcohol violation records retained in the clearinghouse will remain linked with the driver’s record for five years, regardless of how many times he or she changes employers, seeks employment, or applies for a CDL in a different state.